LMS-Community/lms-community.github.io/docs/getting-started/beginners-guide-raspberry-pi.md

 ## Connecting your Squeezebox to LMS

 The last step is to switch your Squeezebox device from MySqueezebox.com to your LMS instance.
-Turn on your Squeezebox, go to "My Music", then select "Change collection...", click on the server name defined above, and... that's it, your Squeezebox is connected to your LMS 24/7 !
+Turn on your Squeezebox, go to "My Music", then select "Switch library...", click on the server name defined above, and... that's it, your Squeezebox is connected to your LMS 24/7 !

 ## Troubleshooting